-- 37. The Completion Strategy of September 2003 indicated that about forty cases were earmarked for transfer to national jurisdictions.
-According to the April 2004 Completion Strategy, the Prosecutor increased the number of these cases from forty to forty-one.
-He is currently engaged in discussions with some States for this purpose.
-His intention is to transfer, in some cases, files in respect of which investigations have been completed and are trial ready and, in other cases, dossiers requiring further investigations by the receiving country.
-The decision to transfer cases to national jurisdictions is a judicial one in cases where indictments exist.
-In addition to the five detainees (paras.
-14-15 and 30), the four indictees still at large (para.
-31), and four of the suspects whose indictments are being submitted for confirmation (para.
-35), the Prosecutor envisages the transfer of cases involving thirty-two individuals to national jurisdictions for trial.
-This process has commenced.
-Case files in respect of fifteen suspects have already been transferred to Rwanda. - 38.
-In preliminary discussions with national authorities, the Office of the Prosecutor has ascertained that the laws of the State in which some suspects are present may not confer jurisdiction over these suspects or the crimes they allegedly committed.
+- 41. In preliminary discussions with national authorities, the Office of the Prosecutor has ascertained that the laws of the State in which some suspects are present may not confer jurisdiction over these suspects or the crimes they allegedly committed.
 Others have investigated the cases and not pursued them, and may be reluctant to re-open these cases.
 Many of the suspects are in less-developed countries where judicial systems are under strain arising from the prosecution of their own accused.
-The Prosecutor believes that it is important to explore the possibility of transferring cases to African countries where certain suspects are now living, despite the above constraints. - 39.
+The Prosecutor believes that it is important to explore the possibility of transferring cases to African countries where certain suspects are now living, despite the above constraints. - 42.
 Transfer of cases to Rwanda raises several issues.
 One involves the death penalty, which has been imposed in genocide cases, though only rarely implemented.
 There is also the issue of the capacity of the Rwandan judicial system to handle such cases at a time when it faces difficulties in coping with thousands of local cases connected with the genocide.
-Since many of the cases earmarked for transfer are destined for Rwanda, the issue of resources may therefore affect the proposed transfer of cases to Rwanda.
+Since many of the cases earmarked for transfer are destined for Rwanda, the issue of resources may therefore affect the proposed transfer of cases to Rwanda. - 43.
+The Prosecutor will initiate discussions with States regarding transfer of cases and transmissions of files.

-8 The Prosecutor envisages transferring the other four suspects whom he intends to indict to national jurisdictions for trial.

-40. The Prosecutor will initiate discussions with States regarding transfer of cases and transmissions of files.
 He will insist on compliance with international standards of fair trial on the files transmitted.
 In the event that it is not possible to transfer or transmit these cases to national jurisdictions, he will make alternate proposals to the Security Council and highlight the related budgetary implications.